Last Updated on October 26, 2023 by Sorin Petroj

 Moreover, remember that players at the beginner’s level benefit more from great paddle control with thin rubber of around 1.5mm.
-If you are an intermediate player, you can progress by having a thick rubber to achieve master control and start adding spin and speed within your game.
+If you are an intermediate player, you can progress by having a thick rubber to achieve master control and start adding spin and speed to your game.

 What colors must table tennis rubbers have?

 Otherwise, you will not be able to play in competitions.
 As for the thickness or model of rubber, they do not have to be the same, but you can combine them.
-Many players use attacking rubber on the forehand side and pips-out on the backhand to cushion the game and confuse the opponent.
+Many players use attacking rubber on the forehand and pips-out on the backhand to cushion the game and confuse the opponent.